MalinkaMell/Constructor-Word-Guess/README.md

 * Word.js should only require Letter.js
 * **HINT**: Write Letter.js first and test it on its own before moving on, then do the same thing with Word.js
 * **HINT**: If you name your letter's display function toString, JavaScript will call that function automatically whenever casting that object to a string (check out this example: https://jsbin.com/facawetume/edit?js,console)

+_Made for U of A Bootcamp, Week-11, October 2019_